-The Naginata, famed weapon of the Sohei, or warrior monks, of medieval Japan was fearsome in the hands of a skilled combatant and is today of great importance in the martial arts field.
-Paul Chen's naginata, while retaining its traditional qualities, has been revised to better meet the needs of the martial arts practitioner qualified to use an edged weapon.
-Hand forged in 1065 high-carbon steel and edge tempered, using a traditional claying method, the naginata blade is at least the equal of the originals.
+The Naginata is the famed weapon of the Sohei, or warrior monks of medieval Japan.
+It was fearsome in the hands of a skilled combatant and is today of great importance in the martial arts field.
+Paul Chen's Naginata, while retaining its traditional qualities, has been revised to better meet the needs of the martial arts practitioner qualified to use an edged weapon.
+Hand forged in 1065 high-carbon steel and edge tempered, using a traditional claying method, the Naginata blade is at least the equal of the originals.
 Mounted on a long tang to better absorb the shock of a blow, the blade has a strong distal taper for balance and quickness.
 The delicately engraved tsuba features a silver butterfly motif.
 The one-piece staff (ebu) is very strong, featuring a traditional tear-drop cross-section for easy recognition of blade orientation and a black non-slip finish for better control of the weapon.
-The naginata is supplied with a wooden saya and cloth bag.
+The Naginata is supplied with a wooden saya and cloth bag.